Great Lakes Bowl (NOSB)

 The National Ocean Sciences Bowl (NOSB) is a national academic competition where teams of high school students compete for the regional and national title.
 The matches feature quiz-bowl style rounds and challenge questions that test a team’s ocean and Great Lakes knowledge.

 The questions focus on math and science related to ocean and Great Lakes biology, chemistry, geology, physics, technology, history, and economics.

 Regional competitions are held throughout the nation in February and March, with the final national competition held in April.
 Michigan Sea Grant hosts the regional Great Lakes Bowl at the University of Michigan.

 Where and when?

-The NOSB Great Lakes Bowl will be held on Saturday, February 1, 2020, at the University of Michigan School for Environment and Sustainability (SEAS), in Ann Arbor, MI.
-The 2020 NOSB finals will be held in Long Beach/Gulfport, MS – April 16-19, 2020.
+The NOSB Great Lakes Bowl will be held on a Saturday in early February 2021 at the University of Michigan School for Environment and Sustainability (SEAS), in Ann Arbor, MI.
+The date and location of the national competition will be released later this year.

 Teams consisting of four high school students and one alternate compete in question-and-answer matches during the competition.